markjprice/cs12dotnet8/docs/code-editors/vs4mac.md

 **Using Visual Studio 2022 for Mac**

+> **Warning!** Visual Studio 2022 for Mac will reach end-of-life in August 2024.
+You should switch to an alternative as soon as possible.
+You can read the retirement announcement at the following link: https://devblogs.microsoft.com/visualstudio/visual-studio-for-mac-retirement-announcement/.

 In this article, I provide detailed step-by-step instuctions for using Visual Studio 2022 for Mac for topics like creating a solution with multiple projects and using debugging tools.

 - [Chapter 1](#chapter-1)